No767/No767/README.md

 she/they | Open Source Software Developer | Core Maintainer of [Rin](https://github.com/No767/Rin) and [Kumiko](https://github.com/No767/Kumiko)

-Hii, I'm mostly a Python + JS developer.
+Hii, I'm mostly a Python + TS + Java developer.
 I'm also a full stack web + discord bot developer

 ---
 ### Languages That I Use and is currently learning